bmcsfreitas/SecurityStories/Hardcoded_Keys.md

-# Key Storage
+# User STory - Key Storage

-Keys should **never** be stored in application code.
+**Story:** Keys should **never** be stored in application code.
 An attacker gaining read access to source code shouldn't gain knowledge of application and environment-specific secrets.

 # Guidance